jknowles/merTools/cran-comments.md

     to fix notes about unexported objects in `modelFixedEff` and `fastdisp.merList` functions

+* One Note about possible invalid URL that is valid

 ## Downstream dependencies
 There are currently two downstream dependencies.
 No issues with either were found.